When was the last time you checked your buildings sum insured?

 This is a particularly difficult issue.
 The sum insured must be sufficient to rebuild the property in the event of an insured event – a fire, for example – and it must allow for site clearance, architects’ fees and VAT, amongst other things.

 Norris & Fisher have arranged a facility to enable hall committees to establish an accurate sum insured on their buildings without the expense that a survey would involve.
-We are utilising the services of Internet Surveys Ltd – who have access to the latest digital mapping software together with their extensive database of rebuilding costs for every type of property construction in the UK.
+We are utilising the services of Insurance Surveys Ltd – who have access to the latest digital mapping software together with their extensive database of rebuilding costs for every type of property construction in the UK.
 Their advanced state of the art mapping technology is underpinned by the U.K.’s most reputable data providers such as Ordnance Survey and Land Registry.

 In order to provide the most accurate valuations ISL undertake extensive research of each property which may include Local Authority planning records, community hall and village hall websites as well as RICS building data.